01604 872754

 As the first specialist UK neurobehavioural unit, Kemsley has, for over 40 years, led the delivery of person-centred care for people with a range of complex cognitive, physical and psychological needs following a brain injury.
 We help people to live well following a brain injury and equip them with the tools and ability to face the challenges they may encounter during their recovery.

-Set to open in April 2024 - Church ward will become the fifth specialist neurobehavioral ward within our male brain injury pathway.
+Opened in April 2024 - Church ward is the fifth specialist neurobehavioral ward within our male brain injury pathway.
 As well as delivering vital additional beds, Church will create an additional step in St Andrew's brain injury pathway.

 Our psychiatric neurobehavioural and neurorehabilitation services support people who are experiencing significant psychological and behavioural symptoms following a brain injury alongside the more obvious physical consequences.